 What are your thoughts?
 Are we spot on?
 Did we miss any essential plugins that you always install on your WordPress blog?
 If so, we’d love to hear about them in the comments section below.

 Greg is a marketing strategist for youAPPi, the leading provider of app marketing and app discovery services for both advertisers and publishers of mobile content.
-To learn more about youAPPi and how they are changing the way visitors engage with mobile content, you can check out their blog.

 Image Source: Softstribe.com